sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 9. **Fault Tolerance**:
    - Design your application with fault tolerance in mind.
 This includes ensuring that stateless components can recover gracefully from failures and that stateful components are properly replicated and have data persistence.

-10. **Infrastructure Redundancy**:
-    - Leverage cloud provider features like multiple availability zones or regions to add infrastructure redundancy and resilience.
-    - Consider using Kubernetes clusters with control plane nodes spread across multiple zones.

-11. **Immutable Infrastructure**:
-    - Embrace the concept of immutable infrastructure, where you replace instances (Nodes) rather than updating them in place.
-This reduces configuration drift and minimizes the risk of unexpected changes causing downtime.

-12. **Documentation and Runbooks**:
-    - Maintain clear documentation and runbooks that detail procedures for handling common issues and failures.
-Ensure that your team is well-prepared to respond to incidents promptly.

 ## How to upgrade k8s cluster?
 Upgrading a Kubernetes (K8s) cluster involves a well-planned process to ensure a smooth transition to a newer version of K8s.
 Here are the general steps to upgrade a K8s cluster: